miriam-lau/My-Pantry/docs/proposal/development_README.md

 #### Phase VII (1 day): A production README and launching on Heroku
 - Create a production README, include backend and frontend technologies used, and future implementations.
-- Host application on Heroku and implement changes (if needed).
+- Host application on *Heroku* and implement changes (if needed).

 #### Bonus (2 days): Create model, controller, API, and React components for recipes
 - User can add or update a recipe by using either the new recipe or update recipe form.
 Forms include allowing the user to upload a custom image, or a default image will be provided.
 - User can delete recipes.
 - User can click on the recipe image in the recipe index page to be taken to the recipe detail page.
-- In the detail page, a user can edit or delete the recipe, and choose a date to make the recipe.
+- In the detail page, a user can edit or delete the recipe.